FAFSA Income Thresholds

 175% / 225%

-The FAFSA (Free Application for Federal Student Aid) determines eligibility for federal grants, loans, and work-study.
-There is no hard income cutoff—eligibility is calculated using the Student Aid Index (SAI), which considers income, assets, family size, and other factors.
+There is no single FAFSA income limit.
+Eligibility is calculated using the Student Aid Index (SAI), which weighs income, assets, family size, and other factors.
+That said, specific income thresholds do determine whether you qualify for the maximum Pell Grant, a partial Pell Grant, or no Pell Grant at all — those thresholds are listed on this page by family size.
 The 2026-27 FAFSA uses 2024 tax year data and opened October 1, 2025.

 FAFSA Simplification (2024-25+)